 Juliet Gardiner looks at recent publications marking the 150th anniversary of Darwin’s most famous work and the bicentenary of his birth

-Richard Cavendish remembers the first American-Indian hero, who died on February 17th, 1909.
+Richard Cavendish remembers the first Native American hero, who died on 17 February 1909.

 Richard Cavendish remembers the birth of Birth of the First Earl of Clarendon on February 18, 1609.

 An infamous mafia massacre occurred on 14 February 1929.

 The Turkish government’s plans to flood two ancient towns with the reservoirs created by two dams are being fiercely resisted – but time is rapidly running out, as Pinar Sevinclidir reports.